repo-sync/repo-sync/README.md

 #### One-Way Syncs

-For one-way syncs, just set up the workflow in the target repository only as described above.
+For one-way syncs, set up the workflow in the target repository only as described above.

 #### Customize pull request